matklima/pubsub/README.md

 TODO:

-* improve server-client connections (add option to choose server and port - hardcoded now(works for localhost only))
 * improve error handling
 * after client disconnect find all his topics, remove client from dictionary, remove all his topics from subscribed clients subscription dictionary